lgatto/TeachingMaterial/git/1_Local.md

     $ ls
     add_numb.py doc

-To list all (local) branches:
+We can see the most recent commits in the branches:

-    $ git branch
+    $ git branch -v
-    feature1
+    feature1 22e0567 "Adding three numbers in new module"
-    * master
+    * master 16da6d5 "Fixed typo"

-Git is very powerful and comes with countless number of commands.
-For example, if you want to see all branches with their commits use:

-    $ git show-branch
-    * [feature1] Moved add_two to the module
-    ! [master] Added files
-    --
-    *  [feature1] Moved add_two to the module
-    *  [feature1^] Adding module with functions
-    *+ [master] Added files
+####Merging and resolving conflicts

 Let's change the add_two function by adding a printing statement and commit our changes (remember: we're working now in the master branch!).
 Now let's switch back to feature1 and move now our add_two function to the module and commit the changes.
 Looks like our feature is ready to be merged.
 To do that we need to switch to the master branch: